 Cheeseburgers were the crowd favorite with kids on this trip so we headed to Kua Aina for tasty and budget-friendly burgers. $43 later and we were all satisfied with two big cheeseburgers, three kiddie burgers, and a large basket of fries.
 The air conditioning was also welcome instead of sitting outside by the shrimp trucks. *humidity is no joke*

 No North Shore visit is complete without a stop for shave ice!
 Matsumoto’s is the hot spot in Haleiwa, but the lines are crazy long.
-We headed to Anahula’s instead and were not disappointed!
-The shave ice is fluffy, large, and flavorful ($4 for large and $3 for small).
-And a photo in front of the famous wings for Instagram?
-Priceless!
+We headed to Anahulu’s instead and were not disappointed!
+But they have now closed down, sadly.

 Laniakea Beach is also known as Turtle Beach (not to be confused with Turtle Bay).
 It is quite common for the sea turtles to some ashore here and bask in the sun.
 Rumor has it that between 11:00am and 1:00pm is the most likely time to find them there.
 We weren’t so lucky to see them, but if you can snag a parking spot in the small lot across the street from the beach, do stop and take a peek.
 Remember: the turtles are a protected species, so stay back, don’t touch, and use the zoom on your camera if you want a close-up.